co-produce a London Coworking breakfast Show in 2023!

 What is the cost of co-producing a Breakfast Show?

-Your budget will need to be £1200 as we host around 40 – 50 people every breakfast.
+Your budget must be £1200 or more as we host around 40 people every breakfast.

 You can split this with a co-sponsor – so two companies can co-produce together.

 By supporting, you will feed London’s “hungry” coworking community.

 You’ll also support independent London businesses, the local economy and young people building their careers.

 London Coworking Assembly has been going in some shape or form since 2014.

 Since 2018 we’ve run over 30 London Coworking Assembly Breakfasts Shows at coworking spaces, London universities, Local Town Halls and the Herman Miller showroom.

 Independent coworking space owners and operators of all sizes